ch-stark/blog1506/acm/README2.md

 	red-cluster-pool-gcp-1-8chvh   red-cluster-pool-gcp-1-8chvh-backend-worker   backend-worker   red-cluster-pool-gcp-1-8chvh   1
 	red-cluster-pool-gcp-1-8chvh   red-cluster-pool-gcp-1-8chvh-worker           worker           red-cluster-pool-gcp-1-8chvh   3

-With the physical compute resources in place we next turn our attention to the network.
+With the compute resources in place we next turn our attention to the network.
 What needs to happen here is basically a "flattening" of the networks between the clusters so that services and pods in one cluster have direct line-of-sight to services and pods in other clusters.
 This hybrid network connectivity happens at layer-3 of the OSI model and supports TCP and UDP protocols across IPsec tunnels making it a very flexible and high-performance solution.
 Two gateways are deployed per cluster for high-availability.
-Please refere to the [documentation](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.6/html/add-ons/add-ons-overview#preparing-selected-hosts-to-deploy-submariner) for prerequisites and more details on Submariner.
+Please refer to the [documentation](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.6/html/add-ons/add-ons-overview#preparing-selected-hosts-to-deploy-submariner) for prerequisites and more details on Submariner.

 To configure Submariner we submit the following YAML as per the example for AWS.